On this page

 */

-If you're using strongly typed payloads in Amplitude, keep your JSON schema and your code documentation or types in sync so everyone shares the same contract.
+If you're using strongly typed payloads in Amplitude, keep your JSON schema and code documentation or types in sync.
+Everyone then shares the same contract.

 Common use cases